 DRAFT 2

 I remembered being in Grade 9 and asking my father to teach me about the stock market because seeing graphs with so many colorful red and green lines was very interesting for me.
 Soon, he made a Siminvest account – one of Indonesia’s local stock investment apps and I finally got to trade on my own.
 All his teachings about the stock market propelled me to follow the current financial news every single day and now, I’m looking at a 24% profit from my initial investment.
-Every time I eat breakfast, I always make sure to scroll through the Economics section on Apple news and if there weren’t much newly updated news, I would go to either New York Times, Washington Post, or The Guardian.
+Every time I eat breakfast, I always make sure to scroll through the Economics section on Apple news and if there isn’t much newly updated news, I will read New York Times, Washington Post, or The Guardian.

-Aside from that, I got intrigued to read autobiographies and memoirs of successful stock investors, in order to understand their different perspectives and strategies in looking at short and long-term profits.
+Aside from that, I often read autobiographies and memoirs of successful stock investors in order to understand their different perspectives and strategies in looking at short and long-term profits.
 For example, Warren Buffet uses value investing as his primary strategy while others use strategies such as growth investing, short selling, and quality investing.
 I always find it helpful to write notes on these different strategies, as I would do further research on them.
 There is always something new that can be learned about the stock market as it allowed me to discover my passion for investments because using the right strategies can allow the money invested to outpace inflation and increase in value.
 I would like to continue improving my technical analytical skills in identifying market trends and trading opportunities.
 I believe this passion of mine was what led me towards picking finance as my first-choice major.

 Your application really focused on your habits and choices, demonstrating an understanding of what your future job would entail (constantly tracking news, understanding investing strategies, and so on).
 From this aspect, you have shown that you are a strong fit for your major.